/

 This is a critical detail most reviews miss.
 Most mobile networks use a technology called CGNAT (Carrier Grade NAT).

 On a traditional broadband line, your router gets a unique public IP address.
-On mobile broadband, the ISP shares one public IP address across hundreds of users to save money.
+On mobile broadband, the ISP often shares one public IP address across many users.
 For general browsing and streaming, this is invisible.
-However, if you are a "Pro" user, this causes major headaches:
+However, if you are a power user, it can cause major headaches:

-• Port forwarding is usually not available on CGNAT: You cannot open ports to host a Minecraft server, a Plex media server, or access your home security cameras remotely via direct IP.
+• Port forwarding is often unavailable or unreliable on CGNAT: You may not be able to open ports to host a Minecraft server, a Plex media server, or access your home security cameras remotely via direct IP.

 DATA MATRIX: 5G VS FIBRE VS 4G

-Comparison of real-world performance metrics.
+Comparison of typical real-world performance metrics.
 Click on a technology to view detailed analysis.

 THE VERDICT: WHO IS IT FOR?